 - 75-1500 volts for DC devices

-RoHS Directive 2011/65/EU – The Restriction of Hazardous Substances (RoHS) Directive is a CE marking Directive that applies to anything that is “EEE” or electrical and electronic equipment, essentially anything that has an electric function, even a gas power with a piezo spark ignitor.
-Products that fall under the scope of RoHS are found in Annex I of the RoHS Directive and those material restrictions that manufacturers must comply with are found in Annex II.
-If your product is in the scope of the RoHS Directive, every individual component of said product (paint, screws, housings, labels, etc) must be independently compliant to the RoHS Directive.
+RoHS Directive 2011/65/EU – The Restriction of Hazardous Substances (RoHS) Directive is a CE marking Directive that applies to anything that is “EEE” or ‘electrical and electronic equipment’, essentially anything that has an electric function, even a gas powered lawn mower with a piezo spark ignitor.
+Products that fall under the scope of RoHS are found in Annex I of the RoHS Directive and the material restrictions that manufacturers must comply with are listed in Annex II.
+If your product is in the scope of the RoHS Directive, every individual component of your product (paint, screws, housings, labels, etc) must be independently compliant to the substance level restrictions in the RoHS Directive.

 Please contact F2 Labs if you have any questions regarding your product’s need for CE compliance.